glencbz/notes/02-js-jquery/js-dom-manipulation/README.md

 // add the info container and the message to the total chat container chat.appendChild(info);
 chat.appendChild(msg);

+// finally, attach the entire new structure to some container on the page. var parent = document.getElementById("some-container");
+parent.appendChild(chat);
 ```

 And there you go!
 It requires lots of writing, but the ability to create truly